 There were babes, guns, fights and plenty of action, and the show was popular with kids, heterosexual women and folks who understood it was not meant to be taken completely seriously.

 In the first episode, Hasselhoff’s character was rescued from death and disfigurement by dying millionaire Wilton Knight who bequeathed the cop his name (Michael Knight), a plastic face, tight jeans, a mission to protect world peace and . . . a supercar that could talk.
 The Knight Industries Two Thousand (KITT).

-The best part was that the car could speak and had its own (somewhat truculent) personality.
-Although the car was completely obnoxious it was fiercely protective of old plastic face and would drive though anything to protect him.
-Emmy-Award winning actor William Daniels gave KITT his voice.
+The best part was that the car could speak and had a distinct (somewhat truculent) personality.
+Although the car was completely obnoxious, it was fiercely protective of old plastic face and would drive through anything to protect him.
+Emmy-Award-winning actor William Daniels gave KITT his voice.

 Universal obtained prototypes of the vehicle from GM in order to boost publicity before its release.
 Later, GM requested that Universal no longer referred to the car as a Trans AM due to an overwhelming number of customers waiting to buy the “Knight Rider” version of the car.

 As luck would have it, the wealthy industrialist Knight also left Hasselhoff a fortune to finance the Foundation for Law And Government (FLAG) mission, along with a mansion HQ and a loyal underling, Devon.

 Car maintenance was provided by Bonnie Barstow, April Curtis and black homeboy, Reginald Cornelius III – or RC3.